Java Project Management in VS Code

 For each plug-in you use with your project, the extension also provides you an easy way to access the goals within each plugin.

-To debug Maven goals, just right click on a goal and start debugging.
+To debug Maven goals, right-click on a goal and start debugging.
 The Maven extension will call the Java debugger with the right parameters.
-This is handy and super time-saving.
+This is a handy, time-saving feature.

 Generate project from Maven Archetype